thsmale/addy/README.md

 		 * 	- pid
 		 * 	- rlimit information
 		 */
+	- start_server returns a Server struct
+	- you can add functions to the server struct
 3. Tests: These will be made into an interactive website to test
 	- Each section will be a question
 	- User will provide an answer